Outdoor Hygiene Tips

 Just remember the camping and hiking ethic: Pack-in, pack-out.
 Whatever you do, do not ever leave litter in the wild.

 People often forget that the soap you buy at the store is not always a naturally-occurring chemical or mineral in the wild, so you want to avoid using just any old soap to bathe in that pristine mountain lake.
-Using an environmentally-friendly soap can help minimize the footprint you leave outdoors.
+Using an environmentally-friendly, biodegradable soap can help minimize the footprint you leave outdoors.

 You can find these soaps almost anywhere, ranging from online shops to outdoors stores.
 They come in small quantities so they are easy to carry along in a backpack.